 - Seeing a doctor as quickly as possible.
 Make sure you get a full medical evaluation to confirm and document any condition caused or exacerbated by the accident.
 You will also need to strictly follow any prescribed medical treatment plan.
 Failing to follow your doctor’s advice could be seen as an admission that your injuries are not as serious as you claim.

 - Hiring legal representation.
 You must hire legal representation sooner rather than later, as there are deadlines for filing personal injury claims.
 Furthermore, in the aftermath of an accident, you will likely be contacted by the defendant’s insurance company and legal team.
 You should not field these inquiries on your own.
 Instead, explain your legal representative will call them back.
-When you hire our Mobile personal injury attorneys, we will handle all communications on your behalf and immediately get to work on building your case.
+When you hire our personal injury attorneys in Mobile, we will handle all communications on your behalf and immediately get to work on building your case.

 Holding All Responsible Parties Accountable